Badr Hari: 2014

 Hari was expected to fight Ismael Londt at the A1 World Combat Cup in Eindhoven, Netherlands on 17 May 2014 but the match was cancelled when the promoters had issues acquiring a license to promote the event.
-Hari won a four-man (Tammam Majzoub was supposed to be in this fight but cancelled due to a busy schedule) tournament at GFC Series 1 in Dubai, United Arab Emirates on 29 May 2014, having his rubber match with two former foes; he knocked out Stefan Leko in the semi-finals and scored a TKO over Peter Graham in the final.
+Hari won a four-man (Tammam Majzoub was supposed to be in this fight but cancelled due to busy schedule) tournament at GFC Series 1 in Dubai, United Arab Emirates on 29 May 2014, having his rubber match with two former foes; he knocked out Stefan Leko in the semi-finals and scored a TKO over Peter Graham in the final.
 He reportedly earned 1,000,000 Emirati dirham in prize money for the tournament win.

 On 6 July 2014, Hari announced via social media his intention to take an indefinite leave from kickboxing in order to find himself.
 The following day, however, he denied ever making such a statement and disavowed his "official" Facebook account.

 Hari was expected to fight Patrice Quarteron at GFC Series 2 in Dubai, UAE on 16 October 2014.
 Eventually, he refused the fight, and fought a Lithuanian fighter instead, saying Quarteron did not behave sportingly.